andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/02-audition.md

 We do a few laps in our blobs before Mark lines us back up to do it in unison.
 I take one step and my brain freezes.
 I hop, I lurch, I trundle.
 But I sure as hell don't gallop.
-The once steady count in my head violently sublimates, forever lost to the steady, growing entropy of the universe.
+The once steady count in my head violently sublimates, forever lost to the steady, growing chaos of the universe.
 My grasp on the very concept of numbers has become unsettlingly tenuous.

 After a few rounds of gallops I glance over at the woman who is galloping with